robertosw/finanzbuch/README.md

 ## Project structure
 I started development with the CLI as the "frontend", just because its faster to develop and simpler.
 I switched to tauri when I realised that what I want with this project is really hard to implement in a nice way as a terminal app.

-The library and UI code are different Cargo projects, to maintain a clear cut between the two.
+The library and UI code are individual Cargo projects.

 ## Contributing
-If you wish to help with the development of this app, please read [Contribute.md](/CONTRIBUTE.md)
+If you wish to help with the development of this program, please read [Contribute.md](/CONTRIBUTE.md)

 ### User Feedback
-If you have used this software and have a suggestion for something that could be done better, or ideas for more features, it would be great if you could start a discussion in the `Ideas & Feedback` category.
+If you have used this program and have a suggestion for something that could be done better, or ideas for more features, it would be great if you could start a [discussion](https://github.com/robertosw/finanzbuch/discussions/categories/ideas-feedback) in the Ideas & Feedback category.

 ## Features / Roadmap
 All data is stored locally.
 - [ ] File encryption
-- [ ] Translations
+- [ ] UI Translations

 ### Accounting